layerupai/layerup-security-sdk-js/README.md

 }
 ```

-### Execute Rules
+### Execute Guardrails

-Execute pre-defined rules that allow you to send canned responses when a user prompts in a certain way, adding yet another layer of protection to your LLM calls.
+Execute pre-defined guardrails that allow you to send canned responses when a user prompts in a certain way, adding yet another layer of protection to your LLM calls.

 ```javascript
 const messages = [